-"Contested case" means a proceeding defined by Iowa Code section 17A.2(5) and includes a no factual dispute contested case under 1998 Iowa Acts, chapter 1202, section 14.
+"Contested case" means a proceeding defined by Iowa Code section 17A.2(5) and includes a contested case without a factual dispute pursuant to Iowa Code section 17A.10A.

 "Issuance" means the date of mailing of a decision or order or date of delivery if service is by other means unless another date is specified in the order.

 "Party" means each person or agency named or admitted as a party or properly seeking and entitled as of right to be admitted as a party.